For information on exhibition and sponsorship opportunities at the convention, contact Sharon Cordesse at firstname.lastname@example.org

 Dean Wampler is the architect for big data products at Typesafe.
-He specializes in scalable, distributed, big data and IoT systems using Spark, Mesos, and Akka.
-Dean is a contributor to several open-source projects.
+He specializes in scalable, distributed big data and IoT systems using Spark, Mesos, and Akka.
+Dean is a contributor to several open source projects.
 He’s also the co-organizer of several conferences around the world and several user groups in Chicago.
-He is the author of Programming Scala, 2nd Ed. and Functional Programming for Java Developers, and the co-author of Programming Hive, all from O’Reilly Media.
+Dean is the author of Programming Scala and Functional Programming for Java Developers and the coauthor of Programming Hive, all from O’Reilly Media.

 Comments on this page are now closed.